sts10/phraze/readme.markdown

 However you can use other word lists with the `-l`/`--list` option.
 All of these lists are uniquely decodable, which means they're safe to use without a separator between words.

+* Orchard Street Medium list: 7,776 words; 12.93 bits of entropy per word.
+This is the **DEFAULT** list.
+* [EFF long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 7,776 words; 12.93 bits of entropy per word.
+Use `e`.
+* KeePassXC list: 7,776 words; 12.93 bits of entropy per word.
+Use `k`.
-### Orchard Street Long list
+* Orchard Street Long list: 17,576 words; 14.1 bits of entropy per word.
+Use `l`.
-Passing `l` to the list flag causes Phraze to use the Orchard Street Long List.
-This list has 17,576 words on it.
-This means that each word adds 14.1 bits of entropy to a passphrase.
-Thus, a 7-word passphrase has 98.7 bits of entropy.

-### EFF long list
-Passing `e` to the list flag causes Phraze to use [the EFF long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), which has 7,776 words.
+* EFF short list 1: 1,296 words; 10.3 bits of entropy per word.
+Use `s`.
+* Orchard Street QWERTY list: 1,296 words; 10.3 bits of entropy per word.
+Use `q`.
+* Orchard Street Alpha list: 1,296 words; 10.3 bits of entropy per word.
+Use `a`.

-### Orchard Street QWERTY list
+### Notes on the Orchard Street QWERTY and Alpha lists
+These two lists are optimized to minimize travel distance when inputting passphrases into TVs or video game consoles.
+They both have 1,296 words (10.3 bits per word).

-Passing `q` to the list flag causes Phraze to use the Orchard Street QWERTY list that is optimized for QWERTY keyboard layouts.
-This list only has 1,296 words on it.
-This means that each word adds 10.3 bits of entropy to a passphrase.
+The Orchard Street QWERTY list that is optimized for QWERTY keyboard layouts.
+Use this list if your keyboard layout looks like this:

-Use this option if you're going to input this passphrase into a TV or video game console with a keyboard layout that looks like this:

 ```txt
 qwertyuiop